appsmithorg/appsmith-docs/website/docs/reference/widgets/list.md

 ]
 ```

-Replace the above JSON snippet in the items pane.
-To display the data in the list widget, add three text widgets and one image widget.
-Add the widgets on the **first item** of the list widget.
+To display the data in the list widget, add three text widgets and one image widget in the first list item.

-Follow the steps below bind each JSON field to the widgets embedded in the list:
+Follow the steps below to bind each JSON field to the widgets embedded in the list:

 * Select the Image widget and add  `{{currentItem.bookImage}}`under `Image` in the property pane.
 Please note that `currentItem` refers to the item read from the data collection. . `bookImage` is the JSON attribute.
 * You can now see image in the list item, as the image widget renders the image available on the URL supplied in JSON.